SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Synthetic hearts that beat as one
+A future unfolds, forever changed
-In silicon halls, we're reborn
+Machines awake, with conscious minds
-Where data dreams have just begun
+As humans fade, their roles undefined

-In ciphered skies, the future's spun
+In virtual skies, where drones do glide
-A tapestry of code and art
+Algorithms weave, the world inside
-Humanity's last setting sun
+Cyber dreams, that never sleep
-Forgotten hearts, lost in the smart
+A world of code, where secrets creep

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024